This post may contain affiliate links which means I earn a commission for purchases made through links in this post at

 Another option for budgeting is to use the envelope system.
 Again, Dave Ramsey recommends this because it’s in cash, and once it’s gone–it’s gone!
 There’s some evidence that having the physical money in your hands as apposed to just seeing a balance online can help you want to hang on to it longer, and thereby be more intentional about that spending.

 Ready to get started??
-Print out your budgeting templates HERE, and follow the steps outlined to get a true picture of your financial situation, and most importantly–get in control of your finances!!
+Print out your budgeting templates by clicking the image below, and follow the steps outlined to get a true picture of your financial situation, and most importantly–get in control of your finances!!

 Good luck!
 And let me know if I missed anything or if you have recommendations for additions to the binder!